Policies & action

 Targets have become substantially more ambitious than in the previous iteration: the targeted renewables share in electricity generation has increased from 60% by 2035 to 80% by 2030 and from 70% to 100% by 2050, setting out the new goal of a 100% renewable power system for the first time (Ministerio de Energía, 2015, 2022c).
 According to the CAT’s power sector benchmarks, Chile should achieve a more ambitious renewables share between 96–98% in 2030 and decarbonise by 2035 to be aligned with a global 1.5°C pathway (Climate Action Tracker, 2023).

 A follow-up roadmap to the Energy Route 2018–2022, the other key ministerial document, known as PELP 2023–2027 (Planificación Energética de Largo Plazo) was released last year.
-It includes three modelled pathways, one based on current policies and, one assuming the 2030 NDC target will be reached, and two more ambitious pathways aiming at GHG neutrality by 2050 and earlier.
+It includes three modelled pathways, one based on current policies that assumes the 2030 NDC target will be reached, and two more ambitious pathways aiming at GHG neutrality by 2050 and earlier.

 Chile has also implemented a carbon tax of 5 USD/tCO2 for stationary sources (turbines or boilers above 50 MWth), which came into effect in 2017.
 Payments for 2017 began in April 2018 and accounted for more than USD 190m (El Mercurio, 2018).
 In 2021, the tax covered 32.5% of GHG emissions.
 As of 2022, Chile’s carbon tax is applicable to all ‘large emitters’ (>25 ktCO2e/year) without any sectoral exclusions (OECD, 2024).
 However, Chile’s carbon tax is considered to be relatively ineffective due to its low prices.